apenella/go-ansible/README.md

 }
 ```

+#### AnsiblePlaybookErrorEnrich struct

+The `AnsiblePlaybookErrorEnrich` struct, that implements the [ErrorEnricher](#errorenricher-interface) interface, is responsible for enriching the error message when executing an _ansible-playbook_ command.
+Based on the exit code of the command execution, the `AnsiblePlaybookErrorEnrich` struct appends additional information to the error message.
+This additional information includes the exit code, the command that was executed, and the error message.

 #### AnsiblePlaybookExecute struct

 The `AnsiblePlaybookExecute` struct serves as a streamlined [executor](#executor) for running `ansible-playbook` command.
 It encapsulates the setup process for both the [command generator](#command-generator) and _executor_.
+Additionally, it provides the ability to enrich the error message when an error occurs during command execution.
 This _executor_ is particularly useful when no additional configuration or customization is required.

 The following methods are available to set attributes for the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) struct: